-Also we have several well established "Brooks and Streams" which usually make their way down to either Swinnel Brook, River Ogden or the River Irwell.
+Also we have several well established "Brooks and Streams" which usually make their way down to the reservoirs or to either Swinnel Brook, River Ogden or the River Irwell.
 Here are some of these:-

 Our main secondary water courses (adding to this list on a regular basis)

 WOODNOOK WATER Comes down Northfield Road, Rising Bridge crossing over the road towards the old railway track and onward towards Woodnook, Accrington.

 DUCKWORTH CLOUGH BROOK from Cribden bottom next to the Laund Hey Playing Fields and makes its way eventually to Clough End